Jones makes Kilmarnock return on loan from Wigan

 Last updated on .From the section Kilmarnock

-Northern Ireland winger Jordan Jones has signed for a second time with Kilmarnock, joining on a season-long loan from Wigan Athletic.
+Northern Ireland winger Jordan Jones is "desperate to get back to my best" at Kilmarnock after rejoining on a season-long loan from Wigan Athletic.

 The 27-year-old, who has 12 caps, ended last season on loan to St Mirren, playing 13 times.

-Jones had joined Wigan from Rangers on a three-year contract in August 2021.
+"In terms of playing-wise I spent a couple of the best years of my career here.
+I've had a difficult 12 months but I am desperate to get back to my best and what better place for me to do that than Kilmarnock, which feels like my home."

+Jones left Kilmarnock to join Rangers in summer 2019 but managed just 19 appearances for the Glasgow outfit and had a spell on loan at Sunderland before moving to Wigan on a three-year deal last summer.

-But he was not in manager Leam Richardson's plans following the Latics' promotion as League One champions.
+However, he featured in just 17 matches and was not in manager Leam Richardson's plans following the Latics' promotion as League One champions.

-Jones made 118 appearances in three years for Kilmarnock after signing from Middlesbrough in 2016, before moving on to Rangers.

-However, the winger managed just 19 appearances for the Glasgow outfit before joining Sunderland on loan.
+Manager Derek McInnes says the winger will bring "speed, creativity and goals" to Kilmarnock's return to the Scottish Premiership this season.

+"He's arrived here with a hunger and it is clear he has got a point to prove and we want to see that in his performances," McInnes added.

 Find all the latest football transfers on our dedicated page.